Alcoholic beverage: Health effects of alcohol

 Short-term effects of alcohol consumption range from a decrease in anxiety and motor skills and euphoria at lower doses to intoxication (drunkenness), to stupor, unconsciousness, anterograde amnesia (memory "blackouts"), and central nervous system depression at higher doses.
-Cell membranes are highly permeable to alcohol, so once it is in the bloodstream, it can diffuse into nearly every cell in the body.
-Alcohol can greatly exacerbate sleep problems.
-During abstinence, residual disruptions in sleep regularity and sleep patterns are the greatest predictors of relapse.
-Long-term use can lead to an alcohol use disorder, an increased risk of developing physical dependence, cardiovascular disease, and several types of cancer.
+Consuming alcohol before bedtime can disrupt the stages of sleep.
+Long-term use can lead to an alcohol use disorder, an increased risk of developing physical dependence, cardiovascular disease, immune disorders, and several types of cancer.
+A 2023 meta-analysis concluded that low daily alcohol intake provides no health benefits and no effect on mortality, while increased consumption, even at relatively low levels of daily intake (more than two beverages for women and more than three beverages for men), may increase health- and mortality-risks.